 This page provides an overview of the current users and privilege type.
-Currently the only way to login as another user on the web server is to close and reopen the browser.
-After setup completed, please press "Apply" button to take effect.
-Please login web interface with new user name and password, the screens in Figure 4-2-6 & Figure 4-2-7 appear.
+Currently the only way to login as another user on the Web server is to close and reopen the browser.
+After the setup is completed, please press "Apply" button to take effect.
+Please login Web interface with a new user name and password; the screens in Figure 4-2-6 & Figure 4-2-7 appear.

-Ν New User
+ļ New User

 User Name Password Type Password Retype Password Privilege Type Privilege Value

-Clear Text 💌 Admin 💌 2
+Clear Text 💌 Admin 💌 2 💌

-( Apply
+(Арріу

-Figure 4-2-6 Local User Information page screenshot
+Figure 4-2-6 Local User Information Page Screenshot

 Object Description

 Username The name identifying the user.

 Maximum length: 32 characters;

 Maximum number of users: 8

 Password Type The password type for the user.

 Password Enter the user's new password here.

 (Range: 0-32 characters plain text, case sensitive)

-• Retype Password Please enter the user's new password here again to confirm.
+Retype Password Please enter the user's new password here again to confirm.

 Privilege Type The privilege type for the user.

 Options:

-Admin
+• Admin

 • User

 Other

-User Name Password Type Privilege Type Privilege Value Modify admin Encrypted Admin 15 inouriy
+User Name Password Type Privilege Type Privilege Value Modify admin Encrypted Admin 15